 19.)
 Mount Kilimanjaro has been spoken about for some time.

 It’s not just famous now: it has always been famous.
-Even in antiquity, the 2nd-century AD astrologer, mathematician, and all-round clever guy Ptolemy wrote down the reports of sailors who’d been there.
+Even in antiquity, the 2nd-century AD astrologer, mathematician, and all-around clever guy Ptolemy wrote the reports of sailors who’d been there.
 He called it “moon mountain.”
-Even before then, Roman historian Herodotus spoke of a spring of the Nile situated between two mountains; one being Kilimanjaro.
-A pair of German missionaries were the first Europeans to try to actually reach it.

-And it was the founder of the city, Sultan Majid bin Said of Zanzibar, who gave it that name.
+And the city’s founder, Sultan Majid bin Said of Zanzibar, gave it that name.
 He started building it right next to the already-existing town of Mzizi (“Healthy Town” in Swahili).
 After being industrialized by German colonists, the city began a period of growth.
 Though not the capital anymore, Dar es Salaam is still one of the world’s fastest developing cities.

 21.)
 Dodoma is actually the official capital of Tanzania.

 22.)
-Zanzibar became the center for the Arab slave trade.
+Zanzibar became the center of the Arab slave trade.

 23.)
 You should be careful what hands you use to greet people within Tanzania.